aaronhackney/scc_telegraf/README.md

-# Telegraf Config for Cisco Secure Cloud Control
+# Telegraf Config for Cisco Security Cloud Control

 ## Abstract
-This is a demonstration of how to get Cisco Firewall Threat Defense appliance metrics from the SaaS firewall manager Cisco Secure Cloud Control (Formerly known as Cisco Defense Orchestrator or CDO) API and then store the metrics in InfluxDB.
+This is a demonstration of how to get Cisco Firewall Threat Defense appliance metrics from the SaaS firewall manager Cisco Security Cloud Control (Formerly known as Cisco Defense Orchestrator or CDO) API and then store the metrics in InfluxDB.
 The API endpoint that this configuration hits is documented [here](https://developer.cisco.com/docs/cisco-defense-orchestrator/get-health-metrics-on-devices-managed-by-the-fmc-cdfmc-only/).
 Of course once the data is in InfluxDB it's easy to build visualizations for the data in Grafana.

 ## TLDR;
 - `git clone https://github.com/aaronhackney/scc_telegraf.git`